 H1N1 Nasal Spray Vaccine (cont.)

-Who can be vaccinated with the 2009 H1N1 nasal-spray flu vaccine (LAIV)?
+Who should not be vaccinated with the 2009 H1N1 nasal-spray flu vaccine LAIV?

 Must Read Articles Related to H1N1 Nasal Spray Vaccine

 At least 45,000 adults in the United States die of complications of learn more >>

 Vaccinations are some of the most important tools available for preventing disease.
 Most children get all their shots during childhood.
 Parents should consult t...learn more >>